 Types of substrates for Leopard Gecko Tanks

 Geckos are extremely popular pets all over the world, especially Leopard Geckos.
 This means you will be able to find everything you need while also remaining on a budget if you need to.
 There are also both artificial and natural options that can keep your gecko healthy and happy.

 While artificial substrate can last longer, natural options can make the gecko feel like in its natural habitat.
+It’s great if you can make it a bioactive enclosure, but that’s more difficult.
 This can lead to a much happier gecko that’s friendlier and more interesting to observe.
 Food, temperature, humidity, and substrate are the 4 extremely important things you need to pay attention to when having a gecko.

 A bad substrate can immediately lead to illness and sometimes even death.
 Sadly, there are also cases where you don’t even know anything is wrong and the gecko feels fine until it’s suddenly too late to do anything.

 Leopard Geckos are desert reptiles but definitely not Sahara-like sandy deserts.
 It’s shocking how many new gecko owners don’t bother to look up what the natural habitat of their Leo looks like.
 These lizards do live in rocky deserts around Asia.

 The reason why sand is so bad is that small Leos can ingest it.
 At first, everything seems fine and they may continue to lead a happy life for a whole more year.
 But when the sand starts building up, that’s when the problems start as well.